smitmartijn/networkinsight-cookbook/manuscript/ch-9-search-engine.md

 - *"order by vCPUs"* is the order by clause (sorting).

 I> Perhaps you noticed that there is a subnet in the filter clause.
 As a general tip: Network Insight is subnet aware.
-So, you can search for anything with an IP address in a certain subnet range.
+So, you can search for anything with an IP address in a specific subnet range.
 In the above example, the results come from all VMs that have an IP address inside 10.10.10.0/24.

 ## Entity Types